axellbrendow/microservices-devops-challenge01/README.md

 ## How to use ?

-Download this repository and run: `sudo docker-compose up -d`
+Download this repository and run: `sudo docker-compose up`

 Then access: http://localhost:8000/